philanderson888/course-notes/random/all.md

 sgutil ids
 ## 202410 incident response
-csirt computer security incident response team will involve legal, hr and marketing incident response policy will have a playbook guide, runbook immediate action steps, emergency contacts and first responders prepare for incident with incident response plan, hardening, prepare communications detect incident validate the incident is actually an incident
+csirt computer security incident response team will involve legal, hr and marketing incident response policy will have a playbook guide, runbook immediate action steps, emergency contacts and first responder prepare for incident with incident response plan, hardening, prepare communications detect incident validate the incident is actually an incident